After your surgery:

 Your sutures (stitches) will be removed at your next appointment one week after surgery.

 Call your Doctor or Nurse if you experience the following:

 - A temperature of 101° F (38.3 C°) or higher

 - Nausea or vomiting

-- Increased pain, swelling, or redness at your surgical sites that are getting worse, or continuous drainage from your suture lines
+- Increased pain, swelling, or redness at your surgical sites, or continued drainage from the surgical sites

 - Any unexplained or unexpected symptoms

 If you have any questions or concerns please call your surgeon’s office at 541-754-1271